oschwengers/asap/README.md

 - **OpenStack**: highly scalable cloud version for (very) large projects

 For both the following files are necessary:
-- ASA³P tarball containing binaries, 3rd party executables and databases: asap.tar.gz (md5: `a2dcb3465bcbace5930eb278e91bf395`)
+- ASA³P tarball containing binaries, 3rd party executables and databases: asap.tar.gz
 - configuration template: config.xls

 Note:
-As the ASA³P tarball contains all databases and 3rd party executables necessary, it is rather huge (78 Gb zipped, 142 Gb unzipped) and thus, download times may be very long.
+As the ASA³P tarball contains all databases and 3rd party executables necessary, it is rather huge (23 Gb zipped, 29 Gb unzipped) and thus, download times may be quit long.
 To unzip the tarball a deflating tool supporting multithreadding might be beneficial, e.g. pigz on linux (`sudo apt install pigz` for Ubuntu).